pieter-van-prooijen/kondoq/README.md

 Running cljs tests inside cider is currently not supported out of the box.
 Use the run-test function to execute the tests in the current namespace, which output printed in the cljs repl window.

+For the reframe-10x client diagnostic panel, use C-S-x in the browser window.

 ## Production Build / Install

 Make the uber jar (from the build.clj), will also create the production javascript: